celineyayifeng/bayesianML/README.md

 # Bayesian ML Final Project
-The dataset was downloaded from Kaggle: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data and saved as 'data.csv'.
+The breast canncer dataset was downloaded from Kaggle: https://www.kaggle.com/uciml/breast-cancer-wisconsin-data and saved as 'data.csv' in the local machine.
 The csv file was loaded through Colab's file upload.